codingkatty/battleship/README.md

 - **Mobile Friendly**: Fully responsive design
 - **Pirate Theme**: Styled with a fun pirate aesthetic 🏴‍☠️

+## Updates

+Here I write all updates made for this repository.

+### Update 1 (6/12/2024)
+A function update, where I added a new page called 'Gallery'.
+It's connected to my Supabase bucket and whenever a user clicks on 'Share to Gallery', the image is uploaded and shown in the page for the world to see!

 ## 💖 Examples
 There are over one million patterns that could be generated.
 Cool ones include: faces, skull, symbol, etc.